Muscle Atrophy – What A Waste!

 Nerve Damage

-Neurogenic muscle atrophy occurs when there is damage to the nerve, affecting its normal function.
-For example, a nerve impinged by a slipped discor disc prostrusion will be inhibited from activating its connecting muscles.
-Muscles that are not activated for long periods of time waste.
-This can become a severe problem, as the patient may eventually lose control over his or her extremities, or experience pain and discomfort as a result of shrunken, weakened muscles.
+Neurogenic muscle atrophy occurs when there is damage to the nerve, affecting its normal function. this can occur when a nerve is impingemetn due to a disc protrusion or a narrowing of the spinal canal.
+This can become a severe problem if left untreated, as the patient may eventually lose control over his or her extremities, as a result of shrunken, weakened muscles.

 Disease